 Take a stroll around Mishawaka and you will see some of our historic landmarks scattered throughout the city.
 Will’s Clock has helped downtown visitors keep track of their daily schedules since 1871.
 You can also visit Battell Park for a look back at Mishawaka’s history.
 First constructed in 1881 as a park and converted to a Civil War memorial in 1884, this park continues to memorialize the many eras of Mishawaka.
 These are just a few of our beloved historic sites.
 Learn more about all our historic sites and districts.

 |Jason Stoller||Advisory Member|

 |Mary Watt||Advisory Member|

 Need to Get in Touch?

-The Historic Preservation Commission normally meets int he Board of Public Works room on the first Tuesday of each month at 4 p.m. in Room 205.
+The Historic Preservation Commission normally meets int he Board of Public Works room on the first Tuesday of each month at 4 p.m. in the Board of Public Works Conference Room.
 All meetings are open to the public.
 You may also attend a meeting to offer your thoughts or concerns during Privilege of the Floor.

 100 Lincolnway West, Mishawaka, IN